isomerpages/sp-cdio/_events/Programme.md

 * Sharing sessions by selected CDIO Collaborators at their respective institutions
 * Hackathons of Education for Sustainable Development
-* Workshop for beginners of CDIO 1
+* Workshop for Beginners of CDIO 1
-* CDIO Networking Dinner

 **Day 3**